Jesper Who Herded the Hares: Synopsis

 Then he was set to herd a hundred hares.
 Using the whistle, he kept them together.
 The king heard of it and resolved to stop him.
 A shabby girl begged for a hare to feed for guests; finally, Jesper agreed to give her one in return for a kiss, but then he whistled it back.
 A stout old woman, in peasant dress, came next.
 He agreed to give her one if she would tiptoe about him cackling like a hen, and then he whistled it back.
-An fat old man in a royal groom's livery came, and Jesper agreed to give him one if he stood on his head, and then whistled it back.
+A fat old man in a royal groom's livery came, and Jesper agreed to give him one if he stood on his head, and then whistled it back.

 The next day, the king set out a tub and said that Jesper must fill it with undoubted truths, and he would judge when that was.
 Jesper told about the girl, and that she was the princess; then about the woman, and that she was the queen; then about the old man—and the king declared that the tub was full, so Jesper married the princess, and the king decided he would be a good king if he looked after the people as well as he looked after the hares.